-All three projects were substantially complete at September 30, 2020 and were certified to be complete in February 2021 (see Note 13).
+All three projects were certified to be complete in February 2021.
 The total cost of the capital improvement projects was approximately \$9.7 million including the Series 2019 project costs of approximately \$6.5 million and the Series 2020 projects' costs of approximately \$3.2 million.
+In connection with the project completion, approximately \$3.4 million of infrastructure assets was conveyed to other governments.